Tim McDonald (American football): NFL career statistics

+Regular season

 Coaching career

-McDonald coached youth football leading the Malloch Elementary football team to two undefeated seasons from 2001–2003.
-McDonald coached for his alma mater Edison High School in Fresno, where he coached his sons, Timothy McDonald, Jr. and Tevin McDonald.
+McDonald coached youth football leading the Malloch Elementary football team to two undefeated seasons from 2001 to 2003.
+McDonald coached for his alma mater Edison High School in Fresno, where he coached his sons, Timothy McDonald Jr. and Tevin McDonald.
 McDonald left Edison High in the 2010 football season, but came back for 2011 and putting Edison back at the top.
 McDonald left Edison High in 2012 and was signed as a secondary coach for Fresno State.
 After one season at Fresno State Mcdonald was signed as a DB coach for the New York Jets under Rex Ryan.
 He followed Ryan to the Buffalo Bills in 2015, where he served as defensive backs coach for two years.

 Personal life

-McDonald and wife Alycia have two sons, Timothy, Jr. (TJ) and Tevin, and one daughter Taryn.
+McDonald and wife Alycia have two sons, Timothy Jr. (TJ) and Tevin, and one daughter Taryn.
 TJ played safety at his father's alma mater, USC, and was drafted by the St. Louis Rams in the 3rd round of the 2013 draft.
 He signed with the Miami Dolphins as a free agent in 2017.
 Tevin played 2 seasons with crosstown rival, UCLA.
 Tevin was dismissed from UCLA, Jim Mora citing his release as a violation of team rules and transferred to Eastern Washington University; he went undrafted in the 2015 draft and was signed by the Oakland Raiders as a free agent.